WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

-- But if `https://acatwebsite.com/` is using CORS and you aren't, how are you supposed to get that cat image?
+- But, if `https://acatwebsite.com/` is using CORS and you aren't, how are you supposed to get that cat image?

 - With a CORS proxy, you don't have to know anything about setting up CORS (unless you're interested in researching it yourself); it takes care of this for you.
-You just need the proxy, and then you can embed all the cat pictures you want.
+You just need the proxy, and then you can embed all of the cat pictures you want.

 - You can do this by setting up a proxy using Heroku.
 We'll do that now.

-- Add `"proxies"` to `static.json` as seen in the first code snippet here.
+- Add `"proxies"` to `static.json`, as shown in the first code snippet here.

-- Using the CLI, point the React UI app to a specific back-end API as seen in the second code snippet here.
+- Using the CLI, point the React UI app to a specific back-end API, as shown in the second code snippet here.

 </aside>